torvalds/linux/Documentation/input/input-programming.rst

 	input_set_abs_params(button_dev, ABS_X, 0, 255, 4, 8);

-This setting would be appropriate for a joystick X axis, with the minimum of 0, maximum of 255 (which the joystick *must* be able to reach, no problem if it sometimes reports more, but it must be able to always reach the min and max values), with noise in the data up to +- 4, and with a center flat position of size 8.
+This setting would be appropriate for a joystick X axis, with the minimum of 0, maximum of 255 (which the joystick *must* be able to reach, yes problem if it sometimes reports more, but it must be able to always reach the min and max values), with yesise in the data up to +- 4, and with a center flat position of size 8.

 If you don't need absfuzz and absflat, you can set them to zero, which mean